Introduction

 Fostering clear communication

-Effective communication is crucial for project success:
+Strong communication is essential for project success:

 Continuous learning and improvement

-- Regularly review and analyse project outcomes
+- Review and analyse project results regularly

 Conclusion